Knackie/algorithmshacktoberfest2022/README.md

 - Create some issues for one algorithm.
 - Fork the repos, make it and create a Pull Request
 - Add your name in contributor
+- Update readme with done in right colomn

 **Drop a ⭐ on the Github repository**